samanthabenson9/PyBaMM/degradation_model/README.md

   - Includes voltage and expansion simulations
 - Run [figures_1.ipynb](../degradation_model/figures_1.ipynb) to generate figures from the Results section in the paper
 - Run [figures_2.ipynb](../degradation_model/figures_2.ipynb) to generate figures from other sections in the paper

+## Parameters
+- Details regarding the location of parameters and how to update them are given in [parameters.md](./parameters.md)
+- Running C/3 and C/20 cycles with the new parameter set is given in [run_cycles.ipynb](./run_cycles.ipynb)